oscarlai1998/tp/docs/DeveloperGuide.md

 #### 4.3.4 List Command

-The list command provides users with 4 options to list down the modules being tracked by iGraduate.
-The 4 options are:
+The list command provides users with multiple options to list down the modules being tracked by iGraduate.
+These options come in the form of one compulsory input parameter.
+The options are:
 1. List all modules being tracked:
     - `all`
 1. List modules that have been marked as done: